stephanemora/azure-docs.fr-fr/articles/search/cognitive-search-defining-skillset.md

 ## <a name="add-structure"></a>Ajouter une structure

 Le jeu de compétences génère des informations structurées à partir de données non structurées.
-Considérez l'exemple suivant :
+Prenons l'exemple suivant :

 *« In its fourth quarter, Microsoft logged $1.1 billion in revenue from LinkedIn, the social networking company it bought last year.
 The acquisition enables Microsoft to combine LinkedIn capabilities with its CRM and Office capabilities.
 Stockholders are excited with the progress so far. »*